How to Interview Someone for a Job in 7 Steps (+ Free Checklist)

 Interviews may be done by you alone or with the help of a team.
 In fact, your entire interviewing process requires you to think through how you’re going to assess the candidate in total.

-As you’re scheduling interviews, ask yourself these questions:
+As you’re scheduling interviews, follow these tips for interviewing someone by asking yourself these questions:

 - Who is the best person or persons to interview candidates for this job?
 You might consider someone experienced in the role to assess technical skills, for instance.